 You will study literature, the arts, and theory in relation to a specific issue that enjoys a particular relevance, urgency, or actuality for the present.
 You will look at it from a perspective that is political in its broadest sense, i.e. as having to do with power.
 Is it possible to reflect on arrangements of power in the very present that envelops and constitutes us, and if so, how?
 Or is the present always precisely what escapes us?
 Is it possible for theory, literature, and the arts to reflect on and even intervene in whatever is happening right now?

 Master's Week: Information sessionsDiscover which programme suits you best (and whether the UvA is right for you).
 Find out in our Information sessions, during which there will be a short presentation and you will be able to ask lecturers and students all your questions live.
-The next UvA Master’s Week will take place from 11-17 February 2023.
+The next UvA Master's week will take place 18-25 November 2023.

 In case you have missed the Meet & Ask session, you can watch the recording of this session here.